 9. Mountain Ranges

-Mountain ranges are something that you might think of as environments rather than habitats, but a mountain range creates its own weather system – and thus, it counts as its own habitat for a variety of unique life.
+Mountain ranges might be considered environments rather than habitats, but a mountain range creates its own weather system—and thus, it counts as a habitat for a variety of unique life.

-Of the world’s mountain ranges, the Andes is considered one of the longest – though there are several large (and smaller) mountain ranges to be found worldwide.
+Of the world’s mountain ranges, the Andes is considered one of the longest, though several large (and smaller) mountain ranges exist worldwide.

 What makes it a range?
 Several connected mountains make up a mountain range, usually with their peak (or highest elevation level.
 Approximately one-third of the world’s surface is covered with various mountain ranges.